Multi-User-Domain/Multi-User-Domain.github.io/_docs/02-server-discovery.md

 Supporting Action Server functionality is not required.

-A MUD Provider which supports [Action Server]({{ 'docs/05-action-server' | relative_url }}) functionality MUST provide an `mudlogic:ActionDiscoveryEndpoint` property.
+A MUD Provider which supports [Action Server]({{ 'docs/05-action-server' | relative_url }}) functionality MUST provide an `mudlogic:actionDiscoveryEndpoint` property.
 The value of this property MUST be a URL pointing to the location of the endpoint, and it MUST behave as stated in the relevant parts of the Action Server specification.

 ### Example Configuration